Nothando-Sokhela/Coming-Soon/README.md

 # Coming-Soon
-This repo serves as an empty bucket for my next project
+This repo serves as an empty bucket for my next python project